 Today, driving a car is more than the activity of maneuvering the vehicle from one location to the other.
-Besides the driving task, drivers also want to perform multiple (nondriving-related) activities including the operation of safety and comfort functions or the in-vehicle infotainment system.
-Drivers want to be entertained (e.g., listen to music or radio stations) or communicate with the outside world while on the go.
-Performing such activities can distract the drivers from their primary driving task, posing themselves and the environment at risk.
-Thus, the challenge for researchers and developers is to design feature-rich but easy-to-use interfaces for the car that allow for safe driving.
+Besides the driving task, drivers also want to perform (non-driving-related) tasks [12] including the operation of safety and comfort functions or the infotainment system.
+Drivers want to be entertained (e.g., listen to music or radio stations) or communicate while on the go.
+Performing such activities can distract the drivers from their primary driving task, posing themselves and others at risk.
+Thus, the challenge for researchers and developers is to design feature-rich but easyto-use interfaces for the car that allow for safe driving.